Alot1z/uevrLCX/files.md

 ## 📝 **DEVELOPMENT PROMPT FOR CONTINUED IMPLEMENTATION**

-**Prompt til videre implementering af UEVR Cross-Engine VR Adapters systemet:**
+**Prompt for continued implementation of UEVR Cross-Engine VR Adapters system:**

-Du arbejder på et ultra-avanceret VR adapter system til UEVR, som skal understøtte multiple game engines gennem en sofistikeret cross-engine arkitektur.
-Systemet skal implementere følgende:
+You are working on an ultra-advanced VR adapter system for UEVR that must support multiple game engines through a sophisticated cross-engine architecture.
+The system must implement the following:

-1. **Færdiggør alle manglende adapter komponenter** fra Phase 2 roadmap
+1. **Complete all missing adapter components** from Phase 2 roadmap
-2. **Implementer avancerede rendering features** som multi-GPU support og dynamic resolution scaling
+2. **Implement advanced rendering features** such as multi-GPU support and dynamic resolution scaling
-3. **Udvid testing framework** med automated integration tests for alle game engines
+3. **Expand testing framework** with automated integration tests for all game engines
-4. **Tilføj enterprise-grade sikkerhedsfeatures** inklusiv code signing og encryption
+4. **Add enterprise-grade security features** including code signing and encryption
-5. **Skab comprehensive deployment system** med Docker containers og Kubernetes orchestration
+5. **Create comprehensive deployment system** with Docker containers and Kubernetes orchestration

-**Tekniske krav:**
+**Technical requirements:**
-- Modern C++20 med RAII patterns
+- Modern C++20 with RAII patterns
-- OpenXR og DirectX 11/12 integration
+- OpenXR and DirectX 11/12 integration
 - Cross-platform compatibility (Windows, Linux, macOS)
 - Memory-safe coding practices
-- Extensive error handling og logging
+- Extensive error handling and logging
 - Performance optimization for VR (90+ FPS)

-**Arkitektur principper:**
+**Architecture principles:**
-- Dependency injection gennem factory patterns
+- Dependency injection through factory patterns
 - Plugin-based modular architecture
-- Event-driven communication mellem komponenter
+- Event-driven communication between components
 - Hot-reload capabilities for development
-- Scalable til hundredvis af samtidige VR sessions
+- Scalable to hundreds of concurrent VR sessions

-Fortsæt implementeringen med fokus på produktionsklar kode kvalitet og enterprise-grade stabilitet.
+Continue implementation with focus on production-ready code quality and enterprise-grade stability.

 ### **🛠️ Build Tools Structure**```